A 43-Year-Old Wilt Chamberlain Once Destroyed Magic Johnson in a Pickup Game

 Wilt Chamberlain dominated the NBA throughout much of his Hall of Fame career.
-His journey into retirement featured him remaining close to the game he loved.
-It led him to once destroy former Los Angeles Lakers great Magic Johnson his prime in a pickup game.
+Even in retirement, he remained close to the game he loved.
+It led him to once destroy former Los Angeles Lakers great Magic Johnson during his prime in a pickup game.

 Wilt Chamberlain’s illustrious NBA career